crazyhg/Disqus_Recent_Comments/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Disqus has dropped support for their recent comments widget.
-This plugin ceates a configurable widget that will display your latest Disqus comments.
+This plugin creates a configurable widget that will display your latest Disqus comments.

 == Description ==